 You’re new to the world of investment and everything seems strange and perplexing.
-In most areas of life we struggle from too little information and guidance but in the world of investment, there’s way too much!
-Everywhere you turn there are people arguing vociferously and passionately for certain commodities, stocks and shares.
-You’ll also see different people arguing equally vociferously and passionately against them.
-One voice will laud it as the safest and wisest investment you could make while another decries it as not only a waste of your time and money but a global scam that will be rumbled at any moment.
-It can be difficult to know where to turn for advice and really more difficult to know where to put your money.
+In most areas of life, we struggle with too little information and guidance but in the world of investment, there’s way too much!
+Everywhere you turn people are arguing passionately for certain commodities, stocks, and shares.
+You’ll also see different people arguing equally passionately against them.
+One voice will say it’s the safest and wisest investment you could make while another says it’s not only a waste of your time and money but a global scam that will be rumbled at any moment.
+It can be difficult to know where to turn for advice and even more difficult to know where to put your money.
 After all, a bad investment could see you make a serious loss.

 Spell it out for me, what is Bitcoin?

 Bitcoin is a cryptocurrency; this means that even though it is traded in units like any currency, it differs from the currencies of nations (fiat currencies) in several key ways.
 Firstly, it’s value is not determined by the value of precious metals as other currencies have been previously.
 It is also insulated from the economic success or misfortune of any given country or state’s economy.
 This makes it virtually recession proof and that is what makes it so popular with people who were burned in the 2007-2008 recession and have an inherent mistrust of the banks.